This Plugin is derived from the Note Names plugin

 The double sharp and double flat notes as well as Fb, Cb, E# and B# still need translation into Spanish, Portuguese, Russian, Romanian and Greek, help is more than welcome.

 For the 2.x Version this plugin simply uses the same translations as MuseScore itself, and with all the locales MuseScore has to offer.

 If you also want it to show courtesy- and microtonal accidentals, change 'false' to 'true' in the plugin code.
 Note however, that none of these have yet been translated (for the 1.x version), and their 'clear text' names can be rather long (e.g. "mirrored-flat-slash").

 If you want a separator different from ",", change the corresponding variable in the plugin code, you can also change it to "\n" to get the note names stacked vertically, but in that case most probably also need to modify the position it gets printed.

 To use the plugin, you must first install it according to the instructions in the 1.x Handbook

 or instructions in the 2.x handbook

 The idea for this plugin stems from a discussion in the forum , the microtonal extension from another discussion in the forum , the idea for vertical stacking from this discussion .

 The idea for reusing MuseScore's onw translations stems from this discussion .

-This plugin has a version for MuseScore 1.x as well as for 2.x!
+This plugin has a versions for MuseScore 1.x, 2.x and 3.x!